 Many Internet Service Providers (ISPs) provide decent bandwidth these days.
 The best is what is called “Synchronous Bandwidth” where your upload and download speeds match.
 This Synchronous Bandwidth is usually delivered via Fiber To The Premise, Ethernet or sometimes even across cable company coax networks.
 If Synchronous Bandwidth is not an option or is too expensive in your area, other broadband may be acceptable.
 NocTel can provide Direct Connection services through our partners in a number of cities.
 Please contact NocTel’s Technical Support for assistance in determining if your existing Internet connection will work with our services.

-NocTel’s support is available 24×7 by means of support email and telephone.
-During certain hours, you may be asked to leave a message so a technician can be dispatched to handle your ticket.
+NocTel’s support is available 24-7 via email and telephone of emergency outage issues.
+During certain hours you may be asked to leave a message so a technician can be dispatched to handle your ticket.
+NocTel’s normal support hours for all non-emergency inquiries are from 6 AM to 5 PM Pacific Time, Monday through Friday.
 Please see our contact page for contact information.